 This plan was developed with input and engagement of stakeholders including discussions at the first annual Florida Broadband Summit.
-Additionally, as required by the Digital Equity Planning Grant NOFO, the Office of Broadband provided opportunity for public comment on its Digital Adoption and Use (DAU) Plan.
-The DAU Plan was posted on the Office of Broadband's website for public
+Additionally, as required by the Digital Equity Planning Grant NOFO, the Office of Broadband will provide opportunity for public comment on its Digital Adoption and Use (DAU) Plan.
+The DAU Plan will be posted on the Office of Broadband's website for public review.
+Members of the public can provide public comment during the public comment period by emailing the Office of Broadband inbox.

-77 Fla.
+75 Fla.
 Stat. § 288.9961(4)(b)